nih-cfde/training-and-engagement/docs/General-Tools/UNIX/read.md

 Now that we know what files exist on our computer, it's time to look at the contents of the file.
 There are multiple ways to look at the contents of a file.

 The `cat` command prints the entirety of a file to the stdout of our computer.
 We can scroll through files using the `less` command.
-Less is a safe way of looking at the contents of a file without the ability to change it. `head` prints, by default the first 10 lines of a file and `tail` prints the last 10 lines.
+Less is a safe way of looking at the contents of a file without the ability to change it. `head` prints, by default, the first 10 lines of a file and `tail` prints the last 10 lines.

 All four of the commands use the same syntax: